acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ***

 Okay, so far we haven't really changed any of the old architecture.
-Remember that it wasn't advisable pass props on to children in too many levels?
+Remember that it wasn't advisable to pass props on to children in too many levels?
 As we saw in the re-cap, that's exactly what was going on.
 So let's start with removing this dependency chain.

 Let's begin with the `App` and `SearchBar` components.
 We could move the actual search logic into the `SearchBar`.
-So move the `videoSearch` function along with the import of `youtube-api-search`, the API-key and invocation.
+So go ahead and move the `videoSearch` function along with the import of `youtube-api-search`, the API-key and the function invocation.

 Your app should now only say "Loading...".
 Why is that?
 Because all the other components were dependent on the `videos` state of `App`.
-But as we can see if we debug the application with the [https://github.com/facebook/react-devtools](React Developer Tools), this state variable has now been populated in `SearchBar` instead.
+But as we can see if we debug the application with the [React Developer Tools](https://github.com/facebook/react-devtools), this state variable has now been populated in `SearchBar` instead.

-We don't want to keep any traditional React state explicitly now that we are refactoring to use Redux instead, so remove all what state is in `SearchBar`.
+We don't want to keep any traditional React state explicitly now that we are refactoring to use Redux instead, so remove everything related to state in `SearchBar`.

 Move the debounced `videoSearch` function along with the `lodash`import from `App` to `SearchBar` and change the invocation in the `<input>` element.

-Now the compiler will complain because we removed this function from `App`, so remove this attribute `onSearchTermChange` completely.
+Now the compiler will complain because we removed this function from `App`, so remove the `onSearchTermChange` attribute completely.

 `app.js` should now look like this: